First Barons' War: Background

 On 15 June 1215 King John was forced to put his seal to "The Articles of the Barons" by a group of powerful barons who were no longer willing to tolerate John's failed leadership and despotic rule.
 In exchange, the barons renewed their fealty to John on 19 July.
 A formal document to record the agreement was drafted by the royal chancery on 15 July; this was the original Magna Carta.
 "The law of the land" is one of the great watchwords of Magna Carta by standing in opposition to the king's mere will.

-Magna Carta holds clauses that theoretically noticeably reduce the authority of the king, such as Clause 61, the "security clause", which allows a group of 25 barons to override the king at any time by means of force, a medieval legal process known as distraint that was normal in feudal relationships, albeit had never been applicated towards a king.
+Magna Carta holds clauses that theoretically noticeably reduce the authority of the king, such as Clause 61, the "security clause", which allows a group of 25 barons to override the king at any time by means of force, a medieval legal process known as distraint that was normal in feudal relationships, albeit had never been applied to a king.
 After numerous months of half-hearted attempts to reach a settlement in the summer of 1215, open conflict was unleashed amongst the rebel barons' alliance and the loyalist factions of the Kingdom of England.